A Cost-Effective Layout-Aware Quantum Circuit Synthesis For Triangular, Square, and Heavy-Hex Layouts: Background and Related Work

 For the heavy-hex layout, which is used by IBM and was introduced in \cite{chamberland}, each qubit in this grid is connected to 2 or 3 other qubits, as shown in Fig.~\ref{fig:fig22}.
 The benefits of this layout are its low error rate, low crosstalk, and scalability.

 These two layouts are some of the most popular layouts used by companies and academic institutions today.
-However, the connectivity between qubits in both of these layouts leads to the requirement of additional SWAP gates in many circuits, such as those with many Toffoli gates.
-This is because of the triangular connections created in these circuits that do not exist in the square grid and heavy-hex layouts.
-This will be elaborated on in Section 3.
+However, circuits that use a high number of $n$-bit Toffoli gates ($n>3$), such as circuits from ESOP expressions, are inefficient and cost-expensive for these layouts, leading to many additional SWAP gates.